algesten/str0m/README.md

 Because there is just one data stream, there is no need for multiple check lists.
-This also means there is no need for the frozen state when checking candidate pairs since all pairs go straight into the waiting state.
+This also means there is no need for the frozen state when checking candidate pairs since all pairs go straight into the waiting state.2

 ## No STUN backwards compatibility.